-That said, it is important to understand that Icom is not a company which specializes exclusively in handheld aviation radios though they do focus on various forms of remote communication.
-The Icom IC-A24 made our pick for the Best handheld aviation radio.
+That said, it is important to understand that Icom is not a company which specializes exclusively in handheld radios though they do focus on various forms of remote communication.
+The Icom IC-A24 made our pick for the Best aviation handheld radio.

 So you do not have to worry about picking up even the most errant of transmission signals.
 On the other end of the spectrum, the Icom IC-A24 also comes with auto-noise limiting technology, so that you do not have to worry about any of the audio signals you transmit sounding garbled or being interrupted by bouts of static.